-NLCG 9/24 Failure to Address Crisis Team Improvement Plan I X L 5X 3 = 15 Description If the actions in the Rapid Improvement Plan for the Crisis Resolution and Home Treatment Team do not address the identified issues with clinical practice and team culture within the required timeframe, due to the required change taking longer than required, there is a risk that the team will continue to operate below the necessary standards.
+NLCG 9/24 Failure to Address Crisis Team Improvement PlanI X L5X 3 = 15 Description Accountable Director If the actions in the Rapid Improvement Plan for the Crisis Resolution and Home Treatment Team do not address the identified issues with clinical practice and team culture within the required timeframe, due to the required change taking longer than required, there is a risk that the team will continue to operate below the necessary standards.
 This may result in harm to patients, increased staff turnover, and challenges in maintaining safe staffing levels.
-Accountable Director North Lincolnshire Care Group Director Actions / Updates Good progress has been made on the improvement plan, with several actions closed and evidence of change provided.
+North Lincolnshire Care Group Director Actions / Updates Good progress has been made on the improvement plan, with several actions closed and evidence of change provided.
 However, ongoing team issues are preventing full completion of some actions, which continues to pose a patient safety risk.
 A meeting is scheduled to support the assurance process and the risk likelihood may be reduced at the next review.

-O 5/24 SMI Register Duplication Risk IXL 4X 4 = 16 Description If there continue to be multiple registers for SMI patients across GP surgeries and RDaSH there is a risk of patients coming to avoidable harm due to being missed and not being offered an annual SMI health check.
-Accountable Director Deputy Director of Operations Actions / Updates There are discrepancies between the GP, QOF, and RDaSH registers so the Trust is collaborating with GPs to cleanse these registers and consolidate them into a single, accurate position.
-Efforts are ongoing to ensure that patients placed out of area receive a health check during their placement.
-Additionally, we are addressing the support provided by our voluntary sector partners to reduce the number of patients declining health checks and improve overall compliance.
+O 5/24 SMI Register Duplication Risk I X L 4X 4 = 16 Description If there continue to be multiple registers for SMI patients across G RDaSH there is a risk of patients coming to avoidable harm due to and not being offered an annual SMI health check.
+Accountable Director Deputy Director of Operations Actions / Updates There are discrepancies between the GP, QOF, and RDaSH regis Trust is collaborating with GPs to cleanse these registers and con into a single, accurate position.
+Efforts are ongoing to ensure that out of area receive a health check during their placement.
+Addition addressing the support provided by our voluntary sector partners number of patients declining health checks and improve overall co solidate them patients placed nally, we are to reduce the

-Report Title Strategic Delivery Risks Agenda Item Paper S 2024/25 Sponsoring Executive Philip Gowland, Director of Corporate Assurance Report Author Philip Gowland, Director of Corporate Assurance Meeting Board of Directors ary 2025

-Suggested discussion points (two or three issues for the meeting to focus on)
+Report Title Strategic Delivery Risks 2024/25 Paper S - Sponsoring Executive Philip Gowland, Director of Corporate Assurance Report Author Philip Gowland, Director of Corporate Assurance Meeting Board of Directors Date 30 th January 2025 Suggested discussion points (two or three issues for the meeting to focus on)